Skip to main content

 The ports configured by LinuxGSM in the LinuxGSM config file may need adjustment to ensure the game server appears correctly on the dashboard.
 This issue arises because LinuxGSM variables are applied differently depending on the game, so some tweaking may be required.

-Below you can see an example of the memory usage sitting at 0.65 GB, but the game server is showing as Offline (loading...), this usually indicates a port configuration issue.
+For example, if memory usage is around 0.65 GB but the server is showing as Offline (loading...), it's likely a port issue.

 Blueprint - Create LinuxGSM blueprint - Almost working LinuxGSM server

-To resolve this, navigate to the Config template for the game server you’re working on and adjust the ports (swap the variables).
-After saving the Config template, restart the game server.
+To fix this, go to the Config template linked to your game server and adjust the port variable assignments.
+After saving the changes, restart the game server.

 Blueprint - Create LinuxGSM blueprint - Swap ports